 To register a corporation in California, you must have a business name.
 In addition, you must follow the name requirements outlined in the California Code of Regulations when identifying or selecting a name.

 It's important to ensure that your proposed or chosen name is distinct from any other name in the California Secretary of State's records.
 In addition, the name should not cause the public to believe that it is associated with the government.

 2. Find A Registered Agent

-One of the required requirements for forming a California corporation is to retain a registered agent in the state for service of process.
+One requirement for forming a California corporation is to retain a registered agent in the state for the service of the process.